EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V SHALL be able to identify Party U's public key using ID_CRED_U.

 Raw public keys are stored as COSE_Key objects and identified with a 'kid' value, see {{RFC8152}}.
 Certificates can be identified in different ways, ID_CRED_U and ID_CRED_V may contain the credential used for authentication (e.g. x5bag or x5chain) or identify the credential used for authentication (e.g. x5t, x5u), see {{I-D.schaad-cose-x509}}.
-The full credential (e.g. X.509 certificates or a COSE_Key) are included in CRED_V and CRED_U.
+The full credentials (e.g. X.509 certificates or a COSE_Key) are always signed by inclusion in CRED_V and CRED_U.

 Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other uses certificates.
 Party U and Party V MAY use different signature algorithms.